connotext reference

 section-num

-false : prefix section numbers to headings
+null : prefix section numbers to headings if non-null, beginning section numbers at given value

 heading-ids